meganz/mpenc_doc/source/crypto_gka.rst

 =========================

 The group key agreement is conducted according to CLIQUES [00CLIQ]_.
-We modify the protocol to use ECDH based on x25519 instead of classic DH.
+We modify the protocol to use ECDH based on x25519 instead of classic DH, since it is superior in all attributes -- faster to process, smaller keys to transport and store, and existing libraries are simpler to interface with.
 It negotiates a shared group key for :math:`n` members in a total of :math:`O(n)` messages sent, and re-negotiates (single-member) include, exclude or key refresh in :math:`O(1)` messages, assuming broadcasts are available.